 - Retain 14 versions of a file for up to 28 days

 - Retain seven versions of a file for 60 days after it has been deleted

 - Deleted files are removed from the backup after 90 days

-IACS DSS is responsible for restoring files from backup upon request by users.
+MCS is responsible for restoring files from backup upon request by users.

 MCS will supply “basic” training on the usage of standard desktop software.
 More advanced training is supplied by Human Resources or through external resources and vendors.